cs3110/textbook/src/chapters/modules/functors.md

 The functor's name is `IncX`.
 It's essentially a function from modules to modules.
 As a function, it takes an input and produces an output.
 Its input is named `M`, and the type of its input is `X`.
-Its output is the structure that appears on the right-hand side of the equals sign: `struct let x = M.x + 1`.
+Its output is the structure that appears on the right-hand side of the equals sign: `struct let x = M.x + 1 end`.

 Another way to think about `IncX` is that it's a *parameterized structure*.
 The parameter that it takes is named `M` and has type `X`.
 The structure itself has